One of my coworkers recently made herself a Quilted Tote Bag.

 Next you are going to insert the lining into the quilted bag.
 Since your lining is right side out when you drop it in, the pieces will be right sides together.
 Pin the lining to the top then stitch around the top about 1/2" down from the top.

-pull your bag through and turn the whole bag right side out.
+Using the opening in the lining, pull your bag through and turn the whole bag right side out.

 YOU'RE ALMOST THERE...